-If long-term inpatient alcohol treatment isn’t the right fit, a person’s needs may be better met in an outpatient treatment setting.
+If long-term inpatient alcohol treatment isn’t the right fit, a person’s needs may be better met in an outpatient alcohol rehab in Austin.
 There are also many benefits to this type of addiction treatment, including:

 - More flexibility for clients who are unable to commit to a long-term alcohol treatment program